 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Want to know how to get paid to write short stories?

-There are many ways to sell short stories for money, and a bigger market for them than you might think!
+There are many places to submit short stories for money and a bigger market for them than you might think!

 Short stories come in many different forms, from flash fiction to romance novels, and they can be sold in a range of different publications.

 If writing short stories is your passion, then there are plenty of opportunities to make money selling them!

 With the help of the latest technology, you can use an AI writing assistant like Jasper to fill in loose ends quick and easy!

 If you love to write but occasionally suffer from writers block Jasper will help take care of that.
 If you'd like some creative help with the direction of a story, Jasper can help.
 If you simply want to produce more without pulling your hair out Jasper is here to help!
 And as a reader of Niche Pursuits you get a special offer.Try Jasper Today with 10,000 Words for Free